dragozzine/PhoDyMM/README.md

    [c_2 quadratic limb darkening term]
    [dilution: the fraction of the flux in the system not from the star which the planets are transiting]
    ```
    Several optional rows follow, depending on what fitting is being done.
 For instance, celerite GP fits require the 4 celerite terms (one per row).
-RV fits can include an RV jitter term for each set of observations (1 per line), etc. For more details refer to the example_planets and input file.
+RV fits can include an RV jitter term for each set of observations (1 per line), etc. For more details refer to the runs and input file.
 Extra lines at the end of this file are ignored.

    Typically, the xyzflag in the input file is set to 0, and the basis for the initial condition is specified as:
    ```